simonhw/gardening-services/TESTING.md

 ### Creating a Review
 Users who have previously ordered a service may leave a review for it.
 The review form may be accessed through the **Leave a Review** button on the service's reviews page.
 This button is displayed dynamically through the use of the `service_history` function and a Boolean context variable `ordered` returned from the view.
 The user's order history is looped through, and if any have the service, `ordered` is returned, which by default is set to `False` but in this case has now been set to `True`.
 This allows the user to interact with the **Leave a Review** button and navigate to the form page.

 Three input fields are presented to the user and each have custom validation.
 All three are set as required fields on the backend and the data is cleaned and checked for validity on form submission.
 If either of the three fields are not complete, ValidationErrors are raised and the fields outlined in red with an error message in bold red text displayed under the field.
 The ratings stars are given a red colour if the input is left blank.
+When the enters valid inputs, the error styling is removed.

 ![Blank review form](docs/images/testing/review-empty.png)